Trendyol/nodejs-fixture-repository/README.md

     const result: IMyModel = fr.create('IMyModel');

 It walks through all matched files and extracts interfaces.
-For that reason, it is advised that you create a global faker object before you run your tests.
+For that reason, it is advised that you call setup function once before running your tests. e.g in Jest setup file.